JsCommunity/limit-concurrency-decorator/README.md

 httpRequestLimited('http://example.net/')
 httpRequestLimited('http://example2.net/')

-// this call will wait for the 2 previous response to have been read entirely httpRequestLimited('http://example3.net/')
+// this call will wait for the 2 previous responses to have been read entirely httpRequestLimited('http://example3.net/')
 ```